debtano/mlearning_enron/README.md

 I learned that GridSearch + CV is a good strategy to combine algorithm optimization and cross validation.
 Cross validation basically try to avoid the mistake of manually separate train and test data and then find out that the test data did not clearly and fair represents the train data so your model wont be trained as required.

 I also include a StandardScaler in the pipeline for feature scaling.

+Based on comparission results , LOgisticRegression provides low accuracy but accomplished Precision and Recall

 Metrics
 -------